Partakithware/FlathubStoreUnofficial/README.md

 # FlathubStoreUnofficial
 Install and Uninstall Flatpaks via Flathubs Install Button.
 I do not often if ever post my applications, so use at your own risk.
-License: MIT (Subject to Change) Electron based Flathub store built into a .AppImage for you.
+Electron based Flathub store built into a .AppImage for you.

 USE AT YOUR OWN RISK.
 I AM NOT TO BE HELD RESPONSEIBLE FOR ANY DAMAGES THAT MAY OCCUR DUE TO THE USE OF THIS SOFTWARE.